 Initially the Brush tramcars were housed in the Rigby Road depot, from which they mainly operated the Lytham road service.
 Later (from Easter 1964), they were switched to the Starr Gate to Fleetwood service and although they were relegated to summer-only services for a time they resumed their all-season duties following the major overhauls they received during the mid-1990-s.

 Number 630 continued in service until 2011 at which point it was withdrawn and repainted by Blackpool Transport Services in an authentic 1990s style green and cream fleet livery before embarking on a new role as part of the operational fleet at Crich.
 There it joins sister car number 635 (original number 298), which retains more of the original features but would need further extensive – and expensive – modification to restore it to its much more authentic original condition.

-In September 2017, 630 is due to return to Blackpool to participate in the 80th Anniversary event celebrating the introduction of the Brush Railcoach trams to the Blackpool fleet in 1937.
-It is due to remain in Blackpool over the winter, which will free up space at Crich so that tramcars can be moved around as refurbishment work is carried out on the museum’s depot buildings.
+In September 2017, 630 returned to Blackpool to participate in the 80th Anniversary event celebrating the introduction of the Brush Railcoach trams to the Blackpool fleet in 1937.
+It remained in Blackpool over the winter in order to free up space at Crich so that refurbishment work could be carried out on the museum’s depot buildings.

 - Type of tram

 - Single deck, electric, centre entrance bogie tramcar